Site Loader

 • If the proposal aligns with local authority guidelines and policies, the case officer can approve it under delegated powers.

-• Unlike major applications that go before a planning committee, householder applications are typically decided by the planning officer with their team leader.
+• Unlike major applications that go before a planning committee, the planning officer decide typically that householder applications with their team leader.

 • By week eight, you’ll receive a formal decision notice outlining the outcome of your planning application.